Robert William Fisher: Adult life

 Fisher had been an outdoorsman and a hunter since he was a young adult.
 Friends noticed him exhibiting disturbing behavior on hunting trips and other outdoor activities.
 In one case, after killing an elk, he began smearing its blood on his face.
-On at least one occasion, he sneaked up behind a family that was picnicking and emptied his gun into the air.
-Several years before his wife and children died, Fisher shot a stray pit bull.
+On at least one occasion, he snuck up behind a family that was picnicking and emptied his gun into the air.
+Several years before his wife and children were murdered, Fisher shot a stray pit bull.
 He claimed that he shot it because it attacked his labrador retriever, but police maintained that he orchestrated the encounter because he wanted to shoot the dog.
 Fisher had been an active participant in the Scottsdale Baptist Church's men's ministry, but (in contrast to Mary) had begun to withdraw from church activities a few months prior to the murders.
 According to some of Fisher's friends, Fisher spoke of committing suicide around 1998 when he despaired over the condition of his marriage.
 In 1998, the Fishers went to the senior pastor for marital counseling.
 Fisher told coworkers about a one-night affair with a prostitute he met in a massage parlor.
 He fretted that Mary would find out that it was the cause of a urinary tract infection that left him ill for several days in December 2000.
 "They did not have a happy marriage," said Wade Rencsok, a former neighbor.
 "They screamed constantly.
 Everybody heard it.
 You could hear it in the house next door, and you never really heard him scream, which is kind of weird.
 I mean he had a way about him, but you never heard him scream.
 You always heard his wife screaming.
 Things like, 'You're worthless.
 I could have done better than you.
 We should get a divorce.'"

 Fisher told a hunting companion that he was renewing his commitment to his faith and marriage because he "could not live without his family", possibly hinting that he would consider suicide over divorce.
 According to psychologists, an intense fear of loss is not unusual among individuals who were traumatized by a divorce in adolescence.
 Mary told several friends that she was going to divorce Fisher in the weeks before her murder.